CHANEL COLLECTION ANALYSIS

 Next I examined silhouettes, fabrics, colors, textures, and accessories, identifying historical references, cultural influences, and innovative design techniques.

-Finally, I selected and labeled high-quality runway images with figure numbers and captions that supported my written analysis.
-I also drafted a five page analysis using proper fashion terminology, with an abstract and photos of the collection.
+5. I then selected and labeled high-quality runway images with figure numbers and captions that supported my written analysis.

 The Outcome